hdescobarh/conways-wasm-react/README.md

 A basic Conway's Game of Life exercise with WebAssembly and React.
 React deals with the DOM, and the Wasm module contains the logic.
 I wrote the WebAssembly with Rust 🦀; here is my Wasm module [repo](https://github.com/hdescobarh/conways-rust-wasm).

+An example release build can be found in [dist](https://github.com/hdescobarh/conways-wasm-react/tree/main/dist)

 ## References

 - Project's initial configuration template was generated with [createapp.dev](https://createapp.dev/).